 Low hormones are also possible when the embryo plants itself outside the uterus, known as ectopic pregnancy.
 Ectopic pregnancy is a medical emergency that needs an immediate appointment with your doctor.

-It’s often accompanied by other symptoms like severe abdominal and pelvic pain that can risk a fallopian tube rupture.
+It’s often accompanied by symptoms like severe abdominal and pelvic pain that can risk a fallopian tube rupture.

-Negative pregnancy tests may also mean that you have other underlying health conditions that give you a bigger belly.
-If you suspect something else, check with your doctor for early detection and medication.
+Negative pregnancy tests may also mean you have other underlying health conditions that give you a bigger belly.

 FAQs